Oral Surgery Cedar Park, TX

 Facial and Oral TraumaFacial trauma often results in the need for oral surgery.
 When the jaw or teeth are affected even by a small degree the ramifications to the patient can be intense.
 Your bite can be affected even by a small piece of food, think about the last time you got a popcorn kernel stuck in your teeth.
 When teeth get knocked out or chipped the result can often be jaw pain or fatigue.
 We can use oral surgery to correct a number of trauma related issues.

 Dental ImplantsDental implants are the perfect solution to lost or extracted teeth.
-They mimic real teeth in almost every way, not only giving you your ability to eat and talk back, but preventing bone loss in the jaw the same way a natural tooth would.
+They mimic real teeth in almost every way, not only giving you the ability to eat and talk, but preventing bone loss in the jaw the same way a natural tooth would.

 Bone GraftsAs mentioned above, bone grafts are often required for a number of different dental procedures to take place if the patient has been missing teeth for a time.
 When teeth are lost and not replaced with an implant the bone stops receiving feedback.
 Without feedback eventually the bone begins to recede.
 This is why the loss of one tooth can often lead to the loss of more teeth.
 We have the ability to add bone to parts of your jaw that are lacking.